 But it was the book exchange which captured my interest.

-Everything has been recycled – from the shelves, which were a CD rack, to the suitcase trolley which now holds crisps and confectionery, to the counter – which Garry made from a door.
+Everything was recycled – from the shelves, which were a CD rack, to the suitcase trolley which held crisps and confectionery, to the counter – which Garry made from a door.